ergoplatform/ergodocs/docs/dev/protocol/eutxo/ergo_vs_cardano.md

 ## History

-Ergo, a pioneering blockchain platform, was founded by Alex Chepurnoy (known as "kushti") and Dmitry Meshakov, two respected figures in the decentralized technology space.
+Ergo was founded by Alex Chepurnoy (known as "kushti") and Dmitry Meshakov, two respected figures in the decentralized technology space.
 Alex's expertise, gained from working on projects like NXT and smart-contract.com, before his 'ScoreX' project caught the attention of IOG (Input Output Global), the company behind Cardano and he was hired as Research Fellow and Team Scorex Manager.

 However, driven by a shared vision to innovate, Alex and Dmitry decided to pursue an independent path, leaving IOG to create Ergo.
 They aimed to combine the strengths of the extended UTXO (eUTXO) model with the robustness of Proof-of-Work (PoW).